SEARCH

 Add a layer of organic mulch to bare surfaces, and you will buy yourself more time before you need to do it again.

 When my garden has the blahs, I always do this first.
-Then, once the debris is removed, I start changing up the garden art and moving a few plants around if it still needs something more.
+Then, once the edges are crisp, I start changing up the garden art and moving a few plants around if it still needs something more.

 It is amazing what a difference good garden grooming makes and, best of all, it does not cost a thing.